Maren gardens in PA, specializing in earth-friendly, unconventional, creative, joyful artistry. She works for eco & climate health.

 They also never imagined how many people would crowd into these living spaces.

 Furthermore, our forebears could not imagine a number of things, such as:

-- how many fossil-fuel powered vehicles there would be,
+- How many fossil-fuel-powered vehicles there would be

-- how much soil erosion near streams and rivers would exist.
+- How much soil erosion near streams and rivers would exist

 But, now we are where we are.

-Rain falling on these areas washes across dirty rooftops, driveways, patios, parking lots, roads, and other impervious surfaces picking up asphalt bits, motor oil and all sorts of filth.
+Rain falling on these areas washes across dirty rooftops, driveways, patios, parking lots, roads, and other impervious surfaces picking up asphalt bits, motor oil, and all sorts of filth.
 It rushes into storm drains and, from there, directly into streams and rivers, carrying pollutants picked up along the route.
-Another "baddy" is torrential rain rushing across fertilized farm fields directly into rivers, carrying fertilizer (bad for the waterway, as the Chesapeake Bay has found) or carrying good topsoil and sediment away from the fields (bad for the farm.)
+Another "baddy" is torrential rain rushing across fertilized farm fields directly into rivers, carrying fertilizer (bad for the waterway, as the Chesapeake Bay has found), or carrying good topsoil and sediment away from the fields (bad for the farm.)

-How Does A Rain Garden Clean Water?
+How Does a Rain Garden Clean Water?

-How Does A Rain Garden Reduce Floods?
+How Does It Reduce Floods?

 Again, two wonderful things happen:

-- The low-lying rain garden catches the rain water.
+- The low-lying rain garden catches the rainwater.
 The water can't rush into the streets, low areas under train trestles that always flood, or the streams that rise above flood stage.
 The rain garden holds the water long enough that it is absorbed into the garden's ground.

 - The water seeps through the special soil and the sand or gravel layer into the subsoil.
 From there, the rain slowly recharges aquifers, groundwater, and wells just as it used to do hundreds of years ago before the invasion of concrete and macadam.

-Call 811 Before Choosing Rain Garden Location!
+Planning Your Rain Garden: Call 811 Before Choosing a Location!

 You absolutely, positively do not want to interfere with underground electricity, communications cables, or natural gas lines.
-Otherwise you will have (past tense) worked on your Eternal Rest Garden, instead of a rain garden.
+Otherwise, you will have (past tense) worked on your Eternal Rest Garden, instead of a rain garden.

-In other countries, please do what is appropriate to learn where the safe - soil only - spots are on your property.
+In other countries, please do what is appropriate to learn where the safe, soil-only spots are on your property.

-Where To Place
+Where to Place Your Garden

-Generally agreed guidelines:
+Generally agreed on guidelines:

-- Ten or more feet AWAY from buildings (you don't want deterioration of a foundation)
+- Ten or more feet away from buildings (you don't want deterioration of a foundation)

 - Not on top of utility lines, a septic tank, or a well